EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 will not have an alsa name.
 Be patient, it may take 30 seconds for kaithem to discover new cards.

+#### kaithem.sound.play(filename,output="@auto")
+Spins up a paused player for that filename and player.
+Garbage collecting old cache entries is handled for you.
+Will be used when sound.play is called for the same filename and output.

+Does nothing on non-gstreamer backends.

 #### kaithem.sound.play(filename,handle="PRIMARY",volume=1,start=0,end=-0.0001, eq=None, output=None,fs=False,extraPaths=\[\])

-If you have mpg123 or SOX installed, play the file, otherwise do nothing.
+If you have a backend installed, play the file, otherwise do nothing.
 The handle parameter lets you name the new sound instance to stop it later.
 If you try to play a sound under the same handle as a stil-playing sound, the old one will be stopped.
 Defaults to PRIMARY.